ros2/design/articles/node_lifecycle.md

 - If the `onError` callback succeeds the node will transition to `Unconfigured`.
   It is expected that the `onError` will clean up all state from any previous state.
   As such if entered from `Active` it must provide the cleanup of both `onDeactivate` and `onCleanup` to return success.
-- If the `onShutdown` callback raises or returns any other return code the node will transition to `Finalized`
+- If the `onShutdown` callback raises or results in any other result code the node will transition to `Finalized`

 ### Destroy Transition